ArmanHanley/Assignment-ArmanH/ReadMe.md

 # Project Implementation Instructions

 This document explains how to implement a feature flag from LaunchDarkly using the Python SDK.

+This feature flag turns an image on and off on a HTML page.
+Feature flag targeting has also been implemented in this solution to determine which image exactly to display to the user depending on the country they are from (country variable is hard-coded in the python script).

+The steps below will show you how to implement the feature flag and the targeting functions within it and also how to run the Python script locally on your computer.
+Mac and Windows instructions written below.

-## Prerequisites - Building the Feature Flag
+## Prerequisites - Building the Feature Flag in LaunchDarkly

 1. Start a free trial with LaunchDarkly at https://launchdarkly.com/start-trial/

 2. Create a feature flag called "launch_region_flag"

+3. Select 'SDKs using Client-side ID'

-3. Set the flag variation to type 'String'
+4. Set the flag variation to type 'String'

-4. Create 5 Variations for this feature flag:
+5. Create 5 Variations for this feature flag:

 		Variation 1 : ireland.png
 		Variation 2 : france.png